 The study reports the first in human pivotal study of the novel X3 EAS for rapid PVI.
-The main findings were that (1) RAPID mode can be applied to almost all PVs, (2) X3 leads to acute PVI in almost all PVs, (3) this is accompanied by a drastic decrease in ablation and procedural time compared to the conventional HL system, and (4) the chronic effectiveness is favorable leading to freedom from symptomatic AF off AAD in 72% of patients during a 12 month follow-up period.
+The main findings were that (1) RAPID mode can be applied to almost all PVs, (2) X3 leads to acute PVI in almost all PVs, (3) this is accompanied by a drastic decrease in ablation and procedural time compared with the conventional HeartLight system, and (4) the chronic effectiveness is favorable leading to freedom from symptomatic AF off antiarrhythmic drug in 72% of patients during a 12-month follow-up period.

-Previous studies on EAS have already demonstrated a similar chronic efficacy for the treatment of patients with drug-refractory paroxysmal as well as persistent AF^{2,3}.
-However, the system had the drawback of prolonged ablation and procedure times.
+Previous studies on EAS have already demonstrated a similar chronic efficacy for the treatment of patients with drug-refractory paroxysmal as well as persistent AF.2,3 However, the system had the drawback of prolonged ablation and procedure times.
 The X3 system now offers a RAPID ablation mode that clinically and statistically reduces ablation and procedure times.

-Notably, the procedure times were not only significantly shorter than in the historical EAS control group but also shorter than in the irrigated radiofrequency ablation group in the IDE pivotal study2.
-In the historical control study, irrigated RF procedure and ablation times were 193.0±63.6 and 151.2±56.2 minutes, respectively.
+Notably, the procedure times were not only significantly shorter than in the historical EAS control group but also shorter than in the irrigated radiofrequency ablation group in the IDE pivotal study.2 In the historical control study, irrigated RF procedure and ablation times were 193.0±63.6 and 151.2±56.2 minutes, respectively.
 These times are statistically significantly longer than with X3.
 The X3 pivotal study showed that RAPID mode was applicable in virtually all PVs, leading to a high rate of first pass PVI.
-Given this promising change, EAS has evolved from a point-by-point balloon towards a "single shot device" approach.
+Given this promising change, EAS has evolved from a point-bypoint balloon towards a single-shot device approach.

-The HL balloon demonstrated a high rate of durable PVI in re-mapping studies5.
-The fact that the amount of ablation energy that was deployed using X3 was significantly less may raise the concern that lesion durability may be compromised.
-While, re-mapping data was not collected, the favorable chronic effectiveness data is, however, reassuring.
+The HeartLight balloon demonstrated a high rate of durable PVI in remapping studies.5 The fact that the amount of ablation energy that was deployed using X3